WadeBalsamo/WadeCoin/NOTES/debug_notes.md

 this was a learning experience in blockchain dev. lots of "oh that's why web3.js exists" moments.

-angular is actually pretty solid once you understand it. the blockchain part was the hard part, not the framework.
+angular is solid once its up. the blockchain part was the hard part, not the framework.

-next build: would use similar architecture but maybe less blockchain.

 ## Notes for later